 Preservation Projects on Alcatraz Island

-Here at Golden Gate National Recreation Area, we preserve and rehabilitate many different kinds of cultural resources, including historic buildings, artifacts, archeology, structures and landscapes.
+Here at Golden Gate National Recreation Area, we preserve and rehabilitate many different kinds of cultural resources, including historic buildings, artifacts, archaeological sites, structures and landscapes.
 Preservation projects could include building a new trail, seismically strengthening a masonry building or monitoring an archeological dig.

 All construction and rehabilitation on Alcatraz Island is especially complicated because of its unique site.
 The NPS, along with its partners and contractors, have to use commercial barges and ferries to transport all the necessary building supplies.
 Because the island doesn't have its own water source, contractors have to ship their own water to make concrete.